-Every Child in Focus—Military Child
+Every Child in Focus—Month of the Military Child

 We have created information and resources on the unique challenges military children face and ways PTAs can better support military families in achieving student success.